Click to return to the Real Presence Eucharistic Education and Adoration Association Home Page

 That Jesus Christ is a King is incontestable (to those who believe in Sacred Scripture).
 The entire second Psalm speaks of the universal reign of the Messiah.
 Among other things, it states: “Ask of me and I will give you the nations for an inheritance and the ends of the earth for your possession.
 You shall rule them with an iron rod; you shall shatter them like an earthen dish.”
 And in 1 Timothy 6, 16, Apoc.
 17, 14 and 19, 16 He is called explicitly: “the King of Kings and Lord of lords.”

-• Quas Primas - On the Feast of Christ the King (Catholic Forum)
+• Quas Primas - On the Feast of Christ the King (Vatican)

 by Pope Pius XI, December 11, 1925.